drbarq/Tustin-Sawatch-React/README.md

-## Sawatch Labs: Tustin Front End Technical Challenge
+## Sawatch Labs: Tustin - Front End Technical Challenge: React

 Using React I wrote a series of components which displays the fetched api information.
 By leveraging state I created the ability to sort the data by column header.
 Clicking the caret-down button toggles the sort direction between ascending and